Phoenix Blockchain (PHX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Phoenix Blockchain Historical Price

-According to the latest data gathered on Phoenix Blockchain live price page, the current price of Phoenix Blockchain is 0.00199049USD.
-The circulating supply of Phoenix Blockchain(PHX) is 7.66M PHX , giving it a market capitalization of $15.25K.
+According to the latest data gathered on Phoenix Blockchain live price page, the current price of Phoenix Blockchain is 0.00200859USD.
+The circulating supply of Phoenix Blockchain(PHX) is 7.67M PHX , giving it a market capitalization of $15.40K.

 The Phoenix Blockchain Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PHX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.